 Explore, play, dance and marvel as every surface becomes an animated canvas: floors, walls and guests alike.
 Be transported as familiar landscapes become moving images that tower four storeys tall, while you wine and dine in the heart of the gallery.
 Create your own journey, linger where you please and be delighted by new perspectives on iconic artworks.

 THE LUME embarks on its first adventure with a fantastic trip through the vibrant works of Vincent van Gogh.
 Transcend time and space as you accompany the Dutch master on a multi-sensory tour of the Netherlands, Paris, Arles, Saint Rémy and Auvers-sur-Oise.
-Young and old will delight at the chance to step inside The Bedroom or be surrounded by Van Gogh’s glorious Starry Night, while the uniquely recreated Cafe Terrace at Night evokes the flavours of nineteenth-century France.
+Young and old will delight at the chance to step inside The Bedroom or be surrounded by Van Gogh’s glorious Starry Night, while the uniquely recreated Café Terrace 1888 evokes the flavours of nineteenth-century France.
 Surprises await in this symphony of colour, sound, taste and aroma.
 Get ready to experience the captivating world of Van Gogh in a whole new light.

 Van Gogh will be at THE LUME Melbourne for a limited time only.
 Development is already underway on the next incredible immersive experience to follow after Vincent.